 We'll start rolling it out in January.
 Add your name to the list, and we’ll let you know when you can start filing with Credit Karma Tax.
 Check back here for more details as it gets closer.

-You get a few extra days from the IRS this year!
-Your 2016 federal tax return is due on April 18, 2017, unless you file for an extension.
+Your 2017 federal tax return is due on April 17, 2018, unless you file for an extension.

 Can I import my tax return from last year?

 We don’t support importing tax returns this year, but entering your information on Credit Karma Tax is easy.
 We walk you through the forms, so you know where to enter your information.

 What if I don’t want to or can’t e-file?

 You can still complete your tax return on Credit Karma Tax.
 Once you’ve finished your return, you’ll have the option to e-file it or print and mail it.
 Either way, it’s 100% free.

 After I file using Credit Karma Tax, can I still access my return?